backpackcloud/version-tm/README.md

 Version™ works by allocating a `long` value for all the three segments plus one flag per each.
 By mashing everything together into a single number, operations like searching, comparing and indexing become much simpler.

-The segments are store using the following structure:
+The segments are stored using the following structure:

 ```
 0[major segment: 20 bits][flag: 1 bit][minor segment: 20 bits][flag: 1 bit][micro segment: 20 bits][flag: 1 bit]